colleenkwilson/Me/README.md

 TOPIC | ANSWER
 ----- | -----
-Most Productive Time of the Day | Mornings; before Noon Key 1:1s* | Directs - 1x week, Skips - 1x month, Peers - bi-weekly,Org - monthly all hands,
+Most Productive Time of the Day | Mornings; before Noon Key 1:1s* | Directs - 1x week, Skips - 1x month, Peers - bi-weekly, Org - monthly all hands,
 Worst Day/Time for an intense 2 hr meeting | Fridays; After 3PM
 Craft / networking / connection | 1x month I like to block mornings for coffee meetings, networking, and connection with the broader product/fintech community to keep my network and skills strong.
 Additionally, once every 6 weeks I meet with my Chief core group, meeting my Product Peers 1/month.
 I also like to attend 1-2 conferences per year related to product and leadership
 Personal reflection and growth | I like to take a personal retreat once per year (usually solo) to reflect on my personal and professional goals and recharge.